Get all the latest data for Hobart?

 What's the average rent per square meter in Hobart as of 2026?

-As of early 2026, the average rent per square meter in Hobart ranges from AUD 35 to AUD 46 per month (USD 22 to USD 29, or EUR 21 to EUR 27), depending on apartment size.
+As of 2026, the estimated average rent per square meter in Hobart is about AUD 34 per month, which is roughly USD 24 or EUR 21 per square meter.

 How much have rents changed year-over-year in Hobart in 2026?